ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 Output bindings are defined in the return type definition.
 For services with the `HttpListener` attachment, `HttpOutput` is the default output binding.
 You can override the default behavior by specifying them explicitly in the return type.
 For example, see [HTTP Trigger -> Queue Output](#http-trigger---queue-output).

 In the code sample shown above, it has an empty service path and resource path named `hello`.
 The accessor is `get`.
 It expects a request with a query parameter for the field `name`.
-The required artifact generation and data binding will be handled by `ballerinax/azure_functions` package automatically.
+The required artifact generation and data binding will be handled by the `ballerinax/azure_functions` package automatically.

 ### Build the function